-This exciting Master of Business Management, specialised in Logistics & Trade, challenges students to study at a high academic standard, combining case studies and research.
-However the degree programme also has a real practical approach in its design - through project weeks, professional enquiry and a module of professional based learning in which students complete a short work placement often linked directly to their final project.
+This exciting MSc, Master of Business Management, specialised in Logistics & Trade, challenges students to study at a high academic standard, combining case studies and research.
+However, the degree programme also has a real practical approach in its design - through project weeks, professional enquiry and a module of professional-based learning in which students complete a short work placement often linked directly to their final project.

-The specialisation in Logistics & Trade specifically looks at the relationship of operations management, supply chains and logistics, from a strategic perspective.
+The specialisation in Logistics & Trade specifically looks at the relationship of operations management, supply chains and logistics from a strategic perspective.
 Logistics and international trade have a clear link with international law and policies arising from it.
-Students also look at the concept of international joint ventures as part of this international master programme.
+Students also look at the concept of international joint ventures as part of this international master's programme.

 - Marketing Management